-- O.1 To promote pedestrian activity and safety in the public domain. - O.2 To maximise active street and lane fronts in the city centre. - O.3 To maximise active frontages to the river foreshore. - O.4 To define areas where active frontages are required.
+- O.1 To promote pedestrian activity and safety in the public domain. - O.2 To maximise active street and lane fronts in the City Centre deferred area. - O.3 To maximise active frontages to the river foreshore. - O.4 To define areas where active frontages are required.